 Van puller stabbed to death in Jashore

-A rickshaw van puller was stabbed to death in Chaugachha upazila of Jashore last night.
+A rickshaw van puller was stabbed to death in Chaugachha upazila of Jashore on Saturday night.

 The victim, Ali Hossain Khokon, 28, was a resident of Ward 8 under Chaugachha municipality.

+At one stage, they engaged in an altercation and Khokon slapped Ashraf, Saiful added.

-Around 10:30pm, Ashraf, his younger brother Reza and their sister-in-law Malek stabbed the victim in his chest in front of the Huda Chaugachha Jame Mosque, said Officer-in-charge (OC) of Chaugachha Police Station Iqbal Bahar Chowdhury.
+Later around 10:30pm, Ashraf, his younger brother Reza, and their brother-in-law Malek ambushed Khokon and stabbed him in front of the Huda Chaugachha Jame Mosque, said Officer-in-charge (OC) of Chaugachha Police Station Iqbal Bahar Chowdhury.

-Locals took him to Chaugacha Upazila Health Complex where doctors declared him brought dead, said Khandkar Zulkar Islam, a physician of the hospital's emergency department.
+Locals took Khokon to Chaugacha Upazila Health Complex where doctors declared him dead on arrival, said Khandkar Zulkar Islam, a physician of the hospital's emergency department.

 Police are trying to arrest the accused.